anshuujha/food-ordering-system-cage/README.md

 Viewing Order History
 Order Details: Customers can view their past orders, including order date, items, total cost, and status.

+Option to update information
+To View Their profile
 Owner Functionalities

+Owner Facilities
 Restaurant Management
 Create Restaurant: Owners can create a new restaurant by providing details such as restaurant name, location, and cuisine type.
 Update Restaurant: Owners can update restaurant details as needed.